SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mlc.rst

   for considering non-default units by magnitude.
 * Method applied for measuring amplitudes: absolute maximum, configurable in global bindings by :confval:`amplitudes.MLc.measureType`.
-* Method for combining amplitude measurements: mean, configurable in global bindings by :confval:`amplitudes.MLc.combiner`.
+* Method for combining amplitude measurements: *max* (maximum from both horizontal components), configurable in global bindings by :confval:`amplitudes.MLc.combiner`.

 Some additional parameters require you to create an amplitude-type profile for global binding parameters.
 Name the profile like the amplitude name, hence MLc: